prijs/pri/readme.md

   <p>

-  After any of this three commands are executed: `npm start|build|preview`, will create following files automatically:
+  After any of this three commands are executed: `npm start|build|preview` or `npx pri init`, will create following files automatically:

   **.gitignore**